Approximate counting and NP search problems: Introduction

 The theory $T^i_2$ is equivalent to a natural formalization of ``every $\P^{\Sigma^p_i}$ machine has a computation on every input'', essentially by Theorem~\ref{the:buss_witnessing}.
 The search problems above can thus be thought of as the projections onto TFNP of increasingly strong computation models.
 This can be taken further: there are two ``second-order'' bounded arithmetic theories, $U^1_2$ and $V^1_2$, which are equivalent (with respect to their~$\forall \Sigma^b_1$ consequences) to similar statements about computations of, respectively, PSPACE and EXPTIME machines~\cite{Buss:bookBA, KNT:localimprove}.
 In terms of NP search problems, from~\cite{KNT:localimprove, BeckmannBuss:localImprove} we have: \begin{itemize}[leftmargin=18pt] \item $U^1_2$ corresponds to $\LLI_{\log}$, the linear local improvement principle with polynomially many rounds. \footnote{ Unfortunately $\LLI_{\log}$ is rather complicated to describe or use.
-The authors believe that it is equivalent to the simpler game induction principle $\GI$, which is like the principle $\GI_k$ of~\cite{ST_search_problems} but with polynomially many rounds.} \item $V^1_2$ corresponds to $\LI$, the local improvement principle. \end{itemize}
+The authors believe that it is equivalent to the simpler game induction principle $\GI$, which is like the principle $\GI_k$ of~\cite{ST_search_problems} but with polynomially many rounds.} \item $V^1_2$ corresponds to $\LI$, the local improvement principle. \end{itemize} One can think of the classes $\mathrm{FP} \subseteq \GI_1 \subseteq \GI_2 \subseteq \dots \subseteq \LLI_{\log} \subseteq \LI$ as forming a backbone for TFNP, arising natural from the hierarchy of bounded arithmetic theories or of computation models -- see Figure~\ref{fig:TFNP}.
+This could be extended even beyond bounded arithmetic, to say $\forall \Sigma^b_1(\text{PA})$ or $\forall \Sigma^b_1(\text{ZFC})$~\cite{beckmann:peano, tabatabai:flows}, or by using potentially stronger systems of reasoning, as in~\cite{goldberg_papadimitriou}.